Community Action Partnership of Kern County assistance programs.

 If you are looking for support in overcoming challenges, then the Community Action Partnership of Kern County California may be able to help.
 They are a leading non-profit community action agency and are part of the nationwide network of agencies that can help the low income and less fortunate.
-A number self-sufficiency programs and emergency assistance may be administered.
-The main address is at 5005 Business Park North, Bakersfield, CA 93309 call (661) 336-5236.
+A number self-sufficiency programs and emergency financial assistance may be administered.

 Volunteer Income Tax Assistance, or VITA, is mainly operated by highly trained volunteers.
 They will assist low to moderate income families.
 It will provide free tax preparation services, advice and e-filing support.